The dollar tumbled to a four-month low on Tuesday as growing fears of a global slowdown pushed investors to safe-haven currencies.» Read More

 The strong jobs report boosts the dollar.
 So how high can it go?
 Is the U.S. winning the global currency war, with CNBC's Melissa Lee and the Money in Motion traders.

 A detailed look at currency trading, with CNBC's Melissa Lee and the Money In Motion traders.

-Hints of potential new pro-stimulus sentiment at the Bank of England weigh on the pound and intervention talk pulls down the kiwi - it's time for your FX Fix.
+Rising stocks boost risk appetite, but the prospect of stimulus from the Bank of England dents the pound - it's time for your FX Fix.

 The Dow Jones average hit a record high on Tuesday.
 Such risk-on appetite has traditionally had a negative correlation for safe-haven currencies such as the dollar.
 But Ian Stannard, FX strategist at Morgan Stanley believes things will be different for the greenback this time, with global currency market dynamics changing quite rapidly.

 The decline of sterling has been much faster and more aggressive than expected and it is set to continue, David Bloom at HSBC told CNBC Wednesday.

 The euro rose for a second straight day against the dollar as risk sentiment improved after a major U.S. stock index surged to all-time highs.